Tag Archives: article

 V. Warning Passages: Resisting the Spirit

-The authors conclude by warning that the Spirit’s work can be hindered by human rebellion.
+These warnings indicate that the Spirit’s work can be hindered by human rebellion.

 • Blasphemy against the Spirit: Attributing the Spirit’s work to Satan; a final, hardened rejection of Christ (Matt 12:31–32).